VinceZK/Portal/docs/README.md

 When the UI looks good to you, it’s time to bind the data and logic.
 With Angular’s Reactive Form, it is quite straight forward.

-No matter how the UI looks like, behind the sense, there is a coherent object.
+No matter how the UI looks like, behind the scenes, there is a coherent object.
 And what I say “object” here means a nested structure.
 Like a header structure with different item structures, and item structures of item, sort of thing.
 My “user” object, if represented in Angular’s FormGroup, looks like below: